RTEMS/rtems_waf/README.md

 =========

 RTEMS Waf is a module that supports the Waf build system and RTEMS.
-The module is integrated into a project or library proividing Waf build support to create RTEMS libraries or executables.
+The module is integrated into a project or library providing Waf build support to create RTEMS libraries or executable.

 RTEMS Waf provides: